hzbu820/CS506-Final-Project/README.md

   - The model performs better on long-term (1-day interval) datasets with approximately a 70% F1 score.
   - Performance on short-term (15-min interval) data is comparatively lower.
 - **Metrics**: Accuracy and F1 Score.

+-**Why We Chose start with ARIMA?**

+We selected ARIMA as a baseline model for our project due to its simplicity and interpretability.
+It serves as a solid starting point to model univariate time series data, especially when the data exhibits short-term dependencies.

+Our preprocessing involves:

+1. Testing for stationarity.

+2. Applying differencing when necessary to achieve stationarity.

+3. Fitting the ARIMA model based on optimal (p, d, q) values.

+##Limitations of ARIMA:

+While ARIMA is a strong classical method, it has several limitations:

+1. Short-range memory: ARIMA is not designed to capture long-term dependencies or complex temporal patterns.

+2. Univariate only: It cannot model multivariate relationships without extensions.

+3. Assumes linearity: ARIMA works best when the underlying data generation process is linear.

+Because of these constraints, we later explore more advanced models such as LSTM that better capture non-linearity and long-term trends.

 <img src="images/apple_baseline.png" alt="AAPL Baseline ARIMA Prediction" width="50%">